 The station was originally equipped with a fog bell suspended within a skeletal, A-frame tower.
 In 1890, the frame was strengthened, and a striking machine, removed from Pond Island, was rebuilt and set up at Cape Neddick.
 At that time, the bell was changed from an inside to an outside striker, and its characteristic was altered from one blow every thirty seconds to one blow every fifteen seconds.
 The frame tower was replaced in 1911 by an enclosed pyramidal tower, which remained on the island until 1961.

-One of the island’s most famous residents was a brawny, twenty-pound tomcat called Sambo Tonkus or Mr. T. Seeing how attached the cat was to the light, his first keeper owner left him at the station.
-After the cat had eaten all the mice on the island, one day Eugene Coleman (keeper 1930 to 1946) was shocked to see the tom paddle to the mainland and return with a fat mouse.
+One of the island’s most famous residents was a brawny, twenty-pound tomcat called Sambo Tonkus or Mr. T. Seeing how attached the cat was to the light, his first keeper-owner left him at the station.
+After the cat had eaten all the mice on the island, Eugene Coleman, keeper from 1930 to 1946, was shocked to see the tom paddle to the mainland one day and return with a fat mouse.
 The ginger-striped cat was a favorite with visitors and was written up in local newspapers for his swimming ability.

-Back in 1967, Coast Guardsman David Winchester found a unique use for the basket that became well known through Madeline Downing’s painting entitled “Off to School.”
-In it, the Winchester’s seven-year-old son Ricky is shown in his knit hat being trundled off to school in the basket over the waves, with his father behind him working the pulleys.
-Coast Guard superiors were horrified and quickly set the rule that no families with school age children would ever be stationed there again.
+Back in 1967, coastguardsman David Winchester found a unique use for the basket or trolley that became well known through an AP photograph that was carried in newspapers all over the country.
+In the photograph, the Winchester’s seven-year-old son Rickie was shown in his knit hat being trundled off to school in the basket over the waves, with his father behind him working the pulleys.
+Coast Guard superiors were horrified and quickly set the rule that no families with school age children would ever be stationed on the Nubble again.

 A big draw to Cape Neddick is the annual Lighting of the Nubble, where the buildings on the island are adorned with Christmas lights starting in late November.
 The festive display in 2010 was interrupted by a blizzard on December 26 that caused the lines carrying power to the island to arc.
 The lighthouse beacon automatically switched to a backup battery system, but it went out two days later due to an issue with its bulb-exchange mechanism.
 The Coast Guard and the Town of York worked together to address the island’s power delivery system so such an interruption to the cherished holiday lighting would be avoided in the future.

-In March 2013, the power line to Cape Neddick broke.
-The light operated on battery power for a few days before going dark, and on April 16, the Coast Guard visited the lighthouse to install a solar light.
-While this will be a more reliable power source for the lighthouse, York Parks and Recreation would like to have the power line fixed so the annual lighting events can continue.
-Electric power also simplifies maintenance of the structures on the island, but fixing the power line will cost around $30,000.
+In March 2013, the power line to Cape Neddick again had issues, forcing the light to operate on battery power for a few days before going dark.
+On April 16, the Coast Guard visited the lighthouse to install a solar light.
+While this provided a more reliable power source for the lighthouse, York Parks and Recreation wanted to have the power line fixed so the annual lighting events could continue.
+New power lines were strung in early July, allowing the annual Christmas in July even to take place later that month.